 Children are assessed at the end of reception using their EYFS profile (they’re also assessed at ages 2 and 3.)
 These assessments are to give a baseline for their future progress to be compared throughout their journey in primary school.

 In your curriculum policy, include information about the assessments you use and importantly why you use them.
 To assess a child’s progress in line with the 7 areas of learning, observations and evidence recording are the main methods rather than a scaled-score assessment.
-You can easily add observations and evidence into their own digital learning journeys, showing parents their progress and using evidence as a basis for assessment.

 Inclusion in your nursery